Do Great Locations Mean Great Images

 The most important thing in photography is not the camera, lens, sensor size or some other gadget - it’s You!
 The old time masters took stunning, powerful images on the most basic of cameras, why can’t you do that too?

 It’s because we have all been conditioned to find a short cut, a hack, to buy more kit or software.
 Photography is a skill like any other - practice doing it and thinking like a photographer and you’ll master it.

-If you’re starting out on your own wonderful journey of photography I can be your coach and teach you how your camera works, why you need to be able to control it, how to do it, how to see and use light and composition appropriately and lots more besides in my Ultimate Beginners Course.
+If you’re starting out on your own wonderful journey of photography I can be your coach and teach you how your camera works, why you need to be able to control it, how to do it, how to see and use light and composition appropriately and lots more besides in my Masterclass in Photography.